WinsalowJP/ME405/README.md

 ![FSM diagram](https://winsalowjp.github.io/ME405/images/fsm1.png "This is a simple FSM diagram")

-The ROMI was primarily hard coded when it came to encoder position and absolute angle.
+The ROMI was primarily hard-coded when it came to encoder position and absolute angle.
 We used the Euler angles from the BNO055 IMU to keep track of the ROMI's angle starting from the beginning of the program, up until it finishes the track.

 # Documentation